digital-blueprint/handbook/docs/blueprints/cabinet/user-manual.md

 If documents are selected for deletion, they stay in the database for an additional agreed-on time and can be found by selecting the radio button _Recycle bin_ in the facets.
 Only after the expired time will they get irrevocably removed.

-To read more about the retention periods and deletion, see the chapters [How to treat retention periods](#how-to-treat-retention-periods) and [How deletion works](#how-deletion-works).
+To read more about the retention periods, see the chapter [How to treat retention periods](#how-to-treat-retention-periods).

 #### Downloading